divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

       GPIO0
 -------------------------

-conect the FT232 board to you pc and open a terminal, on linux you need just to run screen as follows:
+Connect the FT232 board to your pc and open a terminal.
+On Linux, you just need to run screen as follows:
-NOE: If you do not have screen, ou can install it `sudo apt get install screen`
+NOE: If you do not have screen, you can install it `sudo apt-get install screen`

 ```bash
 screen /dev/ttyUSB0 115200
 ```

-NOTE: On windows you can use TeraTerm or Putty.
+NOTE: On Windows, you can use TeraTerm or Putty.

-Press any key and you will get the following prompt from `nanorv32-wb-soc` in the FPGA.
+Press any key, and you will get the following prompt from `nanorv32-wb-soc` in the FPGA.

 ```bash
 nmon commands: